six-two/self-unzip.html/README.md

 ### Python version

 A Python script to generate self extracting web pages is under `python/main.py`.
-It just requires a modern Python version (probably Python3.9+) and has no external dependencies.
+It just requires a modern Python version (probably Python3.9+) and has no required external dependencies (but you need to install `pycryptodomex` if you want to encrypt contents).

 You can also install it with `pip`: